 If any required attribute is missing, the catalog ingestion process will fail.

-Only System Rules & Insider Object Integration
+Only System Rules and Insider Web SDK Integration

 Default attributes are automatically recognized by Insider's Product Feed database when you use the expected field name and type (e.g., "name" as a string).
 This means you don’t need to create custom product attributes for default attributes.
 However, if you want to include a product attribute that isn't on the default list, you need to create a custom product attribute.